gematik/Spec-ISiK-Basismodul/.github/PULL_REQUEST_TEMPLATE/PR_Template_VersionUpgrade.md

 <!--- Lets check everything before we continue. -->
 - [ ] This PR refers to a versioned Branch with a name and a version number in the form of N.n.n, e.g. "TC_3.2.1".
 - [ ] This PR has a clean meaningful commit history.
 Minor commits or commits without description have been squashed, at the latest now.
-- [ ] Eventually, increase the dependency of to newer Basis Modul and Basispofil-de and possibly others (package json and sushi-config)
+- [ ] Eventually, increase the dependency of to newer Basisprofil-de and possibly others (package json and sushi-config)
 - [ ] Run Python script in terminal and increment version
 - [ ] New Release Notes were created, alined to the commit history.
-Possibly, if you want to check the release notes for completeness, check against automatic relesase note generation in GitHub.
+Possibly, if you want to check the release notes for completeness, check against automatic release note generation in GitHub.
 In Github, go to
   - [ ] _-> Releases_ then _-> Draft a new release_ with the _Modul Name and Version_, then
   - [ ] _-> Target the main-Branch_ and _-> enter a new Tag according to the Version_, then click.
   - [ ] Click _-> Generate Release notes_ , _-> Adjust them if necessary_ and _-> Copy/Paste the Details in the RealeaseNotes.md_ of the very Branch you want to merge.